Born-again BlackBerry: Canadian icon hopes to ride trucks to growth

 By Alastair Sharp

-BOLTON, Ontario A visit to trucking firm Titanium Transportation helps explain why BlackBerry's stock is once again a darling in Canadian markets, having soared 70 percent in two months.
+BOLTON, Ontario A visit to trucking firm Titanium Transportation (TTR.V) helps explain why BlackBerry's (BB.TO) stock is once again a darling in Canadian markets, having soared 70 percent in two months.

 Nestled in an industrial area some 50 kilometers north of Toronto, the trucker is an early adopter of a new BlackBerry fleet-tracking service known as Radar, which uses $400 boxes to collect and transmit information on movement, temperature and physical contents of Titanium's 1,300 truck trailers.